 \section{Introduction}

-\bookmark[dest=\HyperLocalCurrentHref, level=1]{1 Introduction} Node classification is a fundamental graph-based task.
-Given a graph and limited labeled nodes, the goal of the task is to assign labels to unlabeled nodes \cite{cora-citeseer}.
-The state-of-the-art node classification methods are Graph Neural Networks (GNNs) \cite{GNNsurvey}.
-Generally, GNNs adopt the neighborhood aggregation mechanism to update node representations by aggregating the messages passed from their neighbors.
-Benefiting from this mechanism, GNNs learn low-dimensional representations for nodes while preserving the topological information and node feature attributes, which are then used to predict the labels.

-Although many GNN-based node classification works \cite{graphsage,GCN,ECMLnodeclassification,gat,SGC,JKNET} have been proposed, these works simply consider training nodes (or training samples) to make equal contributions during training.
-In fact, due to the topology structure of graphs, the quality levels of samples vary widely.
-Being data-driven approaches, GNNs exhibit degraded performance by training on the low-quality samples.
+Node classification is a fundamental graph-based task.
+Given a graph with limited labeled nodes (training nodes), the task aims to assign labels to unlabeled nodes \cite{cora-citeseer}.
+The state-of-the-art node classification methods are Graph Neural Networks (GNNs) \cite{GNNsurvey1,GNNsurvey2}.
+Generally, GNNs update the node representations by aggregating the messages passed from their neighbors.
+Benefiting from this aggregation mechanism, GNNs learn low-dimensional node representations that preserve the topological information and node feature attributes, which are then used to predict the labels.
+Although many GNN-based node classification works \cite{GCN,graphsage,GCNII,SGC,GNNNode2} have been proposed, these works usually assume that all training nodes contribute equally.
+In fact, the quality of training nodes varies widely.
+Being data-driven approaches, GNNs exhibit degraded performance by training on the low-quality nodes.